tiby312/broccoli-project/report/src/ch15-time_analysis_WIP.md

-# DinoTree collision pair query time complexity
+# collision pair query time complexity

 Lets make some sweeping (no pun intended) assumptions.
 Every node has around the same number of bots,